 - Improvements around spam protection

-And what else is coming up?
+And what else is coming?

-- New hardware upgrade, which will deliver 20% more performance (still in 2017)
+- New hardware revision (update), which will bring 20% more performance (still in 2017).